 The course covers an introduction to the analysis of signals, amplitude (SSB, DSB, QAM) and angle (FM, PM) modulations as well as sampling and pulse code modulation (PCM) techniques.
 Also covered are the principles of digital data communications, probability theory, random processes, and performance of analog and digital systems in the presence of noise.
 The course includes an introduction to information theory and error correction techniques.

+This course will be delivered 100% in-person at the BCIT Burnaby campus.
+No class on Thursday, September 30th (National Day for Truth and Reconciliation) or on Thursday, November 11th (Remembrance Day).
 Labs and tutorials to be scheduled outside of class hours, schedule to be determined.
-Registrants who are not BTech Electronics students must have Program Head approval.
-Please contact Kelly Voros at 605-451-6892 or email@example.com for more information or to be placed on a waitlist if the course is full.
+Registrants who are not BTech Electronics students must have program head approval.
+For more information, to request approval, or to be placed on the waitlist if the course is full, please contact Katie Howard at email@example.com or (604) 432-8237.
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to:

 Calculate the SNR, channel bandwidth and the rate of communication modulation.